 If your baby has a hard time sleeping put a bowl of hot water under the bed.
 Make sure the bowl is not right under the head.
 Do this every other night only.
 Add 1 drop of Roman Chamomile and one drop of Geranium.
 Make sure you keep the door almost closed to keep the aroma in the room.

-Add one drop of chamomile to an egg cup full of cold water and stir well.
+Worwood suggests to add one drop of chamomile to an egg cup full of cold water and stir well.
 Dip a cotton - wool ball in the mixture.
 Rub very gently around the baby's gums.
 Keep the mixture in the fridge.
 Aloe vera can be used instead of water.

-5 drops of lavender can be mixed with one tablespoon of vegetable oil.
+She also suggests that 5 drops of lavender can be mixed with one tablespoon of vegetable oil.
 Mix well and use 2 drops of the mixture and massage around the baby's neck area and exterior jaw.

 Colds and coughs